MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M06_L12_Azure_Deployments_Using_Resource_Manager_Templates.md

    }
    ```

-1. Commit the file, however, we're not done with it yet.
+3. Commit the file, however, we're not done with it yet.

    ![Commiting the file](./images/m06/commit.png)

-1. Next, hover your mouse over the bicep folder and click the elipsis icon, then select **New**, and **File**.
+4. Next, hover your mouse over the bicep folder and click the ellipsis icon, then select **New**, and **File**.
 Enter **storage.bicep** for the name and click **Create**.

    ![New file menu](./images/m06/newfile.png)

-1. Now copy the following code snippet into the file and commit your changes:
+5. Now copy the following code snippet into the file and commit your changes:

    ```bicep
    @description('Location for all resources.')